keguangzhang/cse15l-lab-reports/lab-report4.md

 Edit the code file to fix the failing test
 Run the tests, demonstrating that they now succeed Commit and push the resulting change to your Github account (you can pick any commit message!)
-I then did `<Option-Right>` to move to the last word on the command.
-I typed <right> 17 times to get to the last word, and changed it to ListExampleTests.